-Where applicable, and if deemed necessary, modern geomorphology theory will be applied to envelope locations if there is value in doing so to address specific issues.
-This may include review of locations where the river envelope hasn't been performing in a way that is consistent with the use of vegetated buffers as the primary management tool.
+A key project to be undertaken as part of implementing this FMP is a full review of the inner and outer management lines to ensure consistency along the various western river reaches.
+Where applicable, and if deemed necessary, modern geomorphology theory (study of landforms and landscapes, primarily with regard to erosion and deposition of rock and sediments by water) will be applied to envelope locations if there is value in doing so to address specific issues.
+This may include review of locations where the river envelope (see Section 3.2.2) has not been performing in a way that is consistent with the use of riparian planted buffers as the primary management tool.
 To ensure ongoing relevance and consistency, it is proposed that the river management envelopes be reviewed every 20 years as part of a major FMP review.

 Other management envelopes (bed level and pool/riffle/run) will be developed as an outcome of this FMP.
-Monitoring and analysis of river bed levels and gravel volumes will be ongoing as further specified in the final FMP.
+Monitoring and analysis of river bed levels (see Section 3.2.3) and gravel volumes (see section 3.2.4) will be ongoing as further specified in the final FMP.